camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 </input>
 ```

-Note that the type is not required but recommended since it helps to understand
+Note that the type is not required but recommended, since it helps to understand
-the possible input values and provide a type safety to be aware of unexpected
+the possible input values and provides a type safety to be aware of unexpected
 input values.

 # Input Expression Language